niklaslundberg/Arbor.Build/README.md

 ## Build variables

 Build variables are primarily defined as environment variables.
-All environment variables defined by Arbor.X are separated into namespaces.
+All environment variables defined by Arbor.Build are separated into namespaces.

 ### Environment variables

 All environment variables will be available as build variables with the same name.

-## Arbor.X.Bootstrapper
+## Arbor.Build.Bootstrapper

 The bootstrapper can be used in two ways:

 1. by adding the binary to the source code
 2. by running a custom script to download the latest version of the bootstrapper

-The bootstrapper is available as a NuGet package with id Arbor.X.Bootstrapper
+The bootstrapper is available as a NuGet package with id Arbor.Build.Bootstrapper

 ## Azure Web sites Kudu support

-Arbor.X is aware if Azure Web sites and can determine if is running in a context where Kudu is available.
+Arbor.Build is aware if Azure Web sites and can determine if is running in a context where Kudu is available.
 This enables web sites to be deployed with source code triggers and the same build pipeline as running elsewhere.

 ### Kudu deployment